 Submission of the Budget to the General Assembly and Legislative Deliberation:

 Soon after the General Assembly convenes at the State House in January, the Governor presents the budget proposal to the Legislature.
 The Governor usually accompanies the budget proposals with a formal address to a joint meeting of all House and Senate members.
 After the Budget Recommendations and Budget Message have been presented, the appropriation process is initiated.
 The Appropriations Bill, prepared by the Department of Finance and Management, is referred to the Appropriation Committees of the House and Senate.
 The Appropriations Committees develop their recommendations for consideration by their fellow members.
 Once the House and Senate pass the Appropriations Bill, a Budget Conference Committee, comprised of three members of the House and three from the Senate, is established to resolve any differences.
 Once differences are resolved, both the House and Senate must pass the final version of the Appropriations Bill.
 Upon passage by both the House and Senate, the Bill is forwarded to the Governor.
-The Governor can sign the Bill into law, veto the Bill or allow the Bill to become law by not signing or vetoing the bill within ten days of its arrival at the Governor's Office.
+The Governor can sign the Bill into law, veto the Bill or allow the Bill to become law by not signing or vetoing the bill within five days of its arrival at the Governor's Office.
 If the Governor vetoes the bill, the legislative approval process begins anew.

 When passage of the Appropriations Bill is complete and it is enacted into law, the implementation of the act begins.
 The appropriations approved by the General Assembly and the Governor are entered into the State's accounting system (VISION) by the Department of Finance and Management on July 1, the beginning of the fiscal year.
 Agencies and departments can then spend the appropriated funds.
 At the same time, the Department of Finance and Management is "closing the books" and preparing the financial statements describing the prior fiscal year.
 At this point, the budget process begins anew for the next fiscal year.